rickfay/z17-randomizer/README.md

 There are two ways you can run Z17R:

 1. Double click `z17-randomizer.exe` to start the randomizer with basic settings.
 The randomizer will provide a simple interface for setting game options, after which it will attempt to generate a completable seed.
+   - The randomizer may make multiple attempts to generate a completable seed.
+This is normal, and will happen automatically.

 ![cli-example.png](docs/cli-example.png)